Jharkhand mining secretary Pooja Singhal arrested in money laundering case | Politics

 Jharkhand mining secretary Pooja Singhal was arrested Wednesday by the Enforcement Directorate in a money laundering case linked to alleged embezzlement of Mahatma Gandhi National Rural Employment Guarantee Scheme funds in Khunti and other suspicious financial transactions, officials said.

-The Enforcement Directorate (ED) will produce her before a local court here seeking her remand.
+The Enforcement Directorate (ED) took her for a medical examination and is expected to produce her before a court here seeking her remand.

 She had arrived at the probe agency's regional office in the Hinoo area of Ranchi around 10:40 am for the second day of questioning and was arrested around 5 pm.